 Consolidated.
-Consolidated gross profit was \$14.1 million for the year ended December 31, 2013, an increase of \$1.0 million, or 7.8%, compared to the prior year.
-The increase in consolidated gross profit is primarily the result of increased gross profit generated in our DIS business segment, resulting from increased revenue and favorable radiopharmaceutical costs.
-Our Diagnostic Imaging business segment benefited from lower excess and obsolete inventory costs for the year ended December 31, 2013, compared to the prior year.
-Significant excess and obsolete inventory costs were incurred during the year ended December 31, 2012 as a result of the Diagnostic Imaging restructuring initiative.
-Consolidated gross profit as a percentage of revenue increased to 28.6% for the year ended December 31, 2013 from 25.9% for the prior year.
+Consolidated gross profit was \$16.6 million for the year ended December 31, 2014, an increase of \$2.5 million, or 17.9%, compared to the prior year.
+The increase in consolidated gross profit is primarily the result of increased overall revenue volume as well as improved gross profit as a percentage of revenue in our Diagnostic Imaging business.
+Our Diagnostic Imaging business segment benefited from the release of excess inventory reserves due to the sale of previously reserved inventory, as well as reduced manufacturing and overhead costs for the year ended December 31, 2014, compared to the prior year.
+Consolidated gross profit as a percentage of revenue increased to 29.9% for the year ended December 31, 2014 from 28.6% for the prior year.

-DIS.
-Cost of DIS revenue consists of labor, radiopharmaceuticals, equipment depreciation, and other costs associated with the provision of services.
-Cost of DIS revenue was \$27.8 million for the year ended December 31, 2013, an increase of \$0.5 million, or 2.0%, from the prior year period, primarily as a result of increased revenues partially offset by lower radiopharmaceutical costs and depreciation expense.
-DIS gross profit was \$9.3 million for the year ended December 31, 2013, an increase of \$0.6 million, or 6.5%, as compared to the prior year period.
-DIS gross profit as a percentage of DIS revenue increased to 25.1% for the year ended December 31, 2013 from 24.3% for the prior year due to lower radiopharmaceutical costs, depreciation expense and an improvement in operational performance primarily associated with the management of resources.
+Diagnostic Services.
+Cost of Diagnostic Services revenue consists of labor, radiopharmaceuticals, equipment depreciation, and other costs associated with the provision of services.
+Cost of Diagnostic Services revenue was \$31.7 million for the year ended December 31, 2014, an increase of \$3.9 million, or 14.0%, from the prior year.
+The increase in cost of Diagnostic Services revenue is primarily a result of the provision of incremental cardiac event monitoring services associated with the Telerhythmics acquisition as well as an increased amount of imaging days provided.
+Diagnostic Services gross profit was \$10.4 million for the year ended December 31, 2014, an increase of \$1.1 million, or 11.8%, as compared to the prior year primarily as a result of increased revenue year over year.
+Diagnostic Services gross profit as a percentage of Diagnostic Services revenue decreased to 24.8% for the year ended December 31, 2014 from 25.1% in the prior year.
+The decrease in gross profit as a percentage of revenue was attributable to a decrease in the average mobile imaging rate per day with the associated service costs remaining relatively consistent, as well as first year integration efforts and costs associated with the Telerhythmics acquisition, partially offset by favorable gross profit contribution from short term equipment rentals.
+We expect to continue to have integration costs and some inefficiencies in our cardiac event monitoring business during the first half of 2015, after which we believe costs will be reduced and efficiencies will increase.

 Diagnostic Imaging.
-Cost of Diagnostic Imaging segment revenue primarily consists of materials, labor and overhead costs associated with the manufacturing and warranty of our products.
-Cost of Diagnostic Imaging revenues was \$7.4 million for the year ended December 31, 2013, a decrease of \$2.7 million, or 26.6%, over the prior year period, primarily as a result of the reduced volume of camera sales and approximately \$1.0 million less of excess and obsolete inventory costs year over year.
-Diagnostic Imaging gross profit was \$4.8 million for the year ended December 31, 2013, an increase of \$0.5 million, or 10.5% as compared to the prior year period.
-Diagnostic Imaging gross profit as a percentage of Diagnostic Imaging revenue increased to 39.1% for the year ended December 31, 2013 from 29.9% for the prior year primarily due to reduced excess and obsolete inventory costs and improved average selling prices and product mix for cameras.
+Cost of Diagnostic Imaging segment revenue primarily consists of materials, labor, and overhead costs associated with the manufacturing and warranty of our products.
+Cost of Diagnostic Imaging revenues was \$7.2 million for the year ended December 31, 2014, a decrease of \$0.2 million, or 2.5%, over the prior year, primarily as a result of a net \$0.6 million release of excess inventory reserves due to the sale of previously reserved inventory during the year ended December 31, 2014, as well as reduced manufacturing and overhead costs.
+Diagnostic Imaging gross profit was \$6.2 million for the year ended December 31, 2014, an increase of \$1.4 million, or 29.7%, as compared to the prior year due to a greater volume of camera sales, and the release of excess inventory reserves due to the sale of previously reserved inventory, as well as reduced manufacturing and overhead costs.
+Diagnostic Imaging gross profit as a percentage of Diagnostic Imaging revenue increased to 46.1% for the year ended December 31, 2014 from 39.1% for the prior year primarily due to reduced excess and obsolete inventory costs, reduced manufacturing and overhead costs, and a more favorable product mix for cameras.